directvt/vtm/doc/architecture.md

 #### Unix input sources

 - STDIN
     - Bracketed paste marks `\x1b[200~`/`\x1b[201~` are treated as the boundaries of a binary immutable block pasted from the clipboard.
-This immutable block is handled independently of keyboard input.
+This immutable block is handled independently of keyboard input and forwarded to the clipboard event channel.
     - SGR mouse reporting sequences `\x1b[<s;x;yM/m` are redirected to the mouse event channel.
     - Terminal window focus reporting sequences `\x1b[I`/`\x1b[O` are redirected to the focus event channel.
     - Line style reporting sequences `\x1b[33:STYLEp` are redirected to the style event channel (current/selected line wrapping on/off, left/right/center alignment).